About the property

 A massive central fireplace supports the log rafters and provides the authentic ambiance of a mountain lodge living room.
 The master bedroom faces east and catches the sunrise.
 With a queen bed and twin over full bunkbed, this room can accommodate up to five.
 The second bedroom contains another double bed and can accommodate up to two guests.
 The third bedroom contains a twin over twin bunkbed as well as a twin over double bunkbed in addition to a single bed and can accommodate up to six guests and is perfect for the kids or grandkids.
 There is also a pull out Queen couch in the living room and a child's crib.
 The lodge is a single story allowing handicap and elderly access to the entire lodge and entryway deck.

 The two bathrooms are newly remodeled.
 There is a vanity entryway to the bathrooms with two sinks.
 There is a shower bath and two toilets.
-The living room has three couches by the fireplace, a piano, a guitar, a large dining table for up to twelve people, and a few smaller tables, a foosball table, a board games table, and a woodstove.
+The living room has three couches by the fireplace, a piano, a large dining table for up to twelve people, and a few smaller tables, a foosball table, a board games table, and a woodstove.

 The kitchen is a full commercial setup with a gas range, four burner top and two ovens, a separate griddle top, and a charbroiler grill with a large venting hood.
 A double commercial sink, commercial dishwasher, and a freezer over fridge rounds out the essentials with plenty of room and tables for prep work and a sitting table for six.
 With plenty of tableware, silverware, and kitchen appliances including a toaster, microwave, crock pots and mixer, our guests or caterer is setup to prepare the most audacious of feasts.
 An access door to the outside and the hot tub deck is located in the west wall of the kitchen which is in the southwest quadrant of the building.